sha256feng/mldl-md-dynamics/README.md

 A repository of update in molecular dynamics field by recent progress in machine learning and deep learning.
 Those efforts are cast into the following categories:
 1. Learn force field or molecular interactions;
 2. Enhanced sampling methods;
 3. Learn collective variable;
+4. Learn kinetic model;
-4. Capture dynamics of molecular system;
+5. Capture dynamics of molecular system;
-5. Map between all atoms and coarse grain;
+6. Map between all atoms and coarse grain;
-6. Design proteins;
+7. Design proteins;

 &nbsp;